 We are now booking our flu clinics on please call our reception team to book in.
 At present we can vaccinate anyone aged 50 or over plus those with the usual long term conditions.
-We're also starting to book for children's nasal flu vaccines.
+We're also booking for children's nasal flu vaccines.
 At present this is for those aged 2 and 3 years on 31st August 2021 and children from 2 years to under 18 years who are in a clinical at risk category.
 School aged children between Years R and 8 will be immunised by school nurses.
-We do not have confirmation as yet of Covid 19 boosters.

 Proof of Covid Vaccine Status

 Please see Covid-19 Vaccines tab.

 Of course we’re not just here for when you are unwell.
 Our team of healthcare professionals and back-up staff offer a number of clinics and services to promote good health and wellbeing whatever your medical condition.
 This is a website which provides links to getting local help, mental wellbeing support and staying active: http://www.connectingashfordrural.co.uk/